Tymewalk/Hiss/README.md

 [Scratch](scratch.mit.edu) is a programming language developed by MIT that uses block-based scripts to introduce kids to programming.

 ## How do I run Slither?
-Simply clone the repo, move the `slither/` folder into the same folder as the Python script importing it, then simply type `import slither`.
+Simply clone the repo, move the `slither/` folder into the lib folder inside the folder you installed python, then simply type `import slither` in your script.
 You must have PyGame installed in order to use Slither.

 ## Why use Slither?